Meet the Staff

 Email, (617) 552-6930, Fulton Hall 255

-Monetta Edwards joined the Winston Center in 2014 as Assistant Director.
+Monetta Edwards has served as the Assistant Director of the Winston Center since 2014.
 In this role, she is responsible for the Center’s strategic initiatives, including the programmatic schedule, communications and public relations, and broadening the Center’s reach on Boston College’s campus.
-She will also serve as the staff advisor for the Jenks Leadership Program.
+She also serves as the advisor for the Center's Jenks Leadership Program and the Winston Ambassador Program.

 Prior to joining the Winston Center, Edwards was at the University’s Center for Centers where she provided event planning expertise and support through her role as Manager, Programs & Events to the Institute for Liberal Arts, the Clough Center for the Study of Constitutional Democracy, and other designated centers and institutes.
 She holds a BS in Business Administration from SUNY Fredonia, an MS in Service Management from Rochester Institute of Technology, and an MS in Administrative Studies from Boston College.